Tuurlijk/typo3scan/Readme.md

 TYPO3 publishes [breaking changes and deprecations since version 7](https://docs.typo3.org/typo3cms/extensions/core/stable/Index.html).

 This tool scans a folder for any code that is broken or deprecated.
+It's a wrapper around the [TYPO3 scanner library](https://github.com/ohader/scanner) that has been extracted from the TYPO3 v9 core.

 ## Requirements
 The scanner requires PHP 7.0 or higher to run.